openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 import worker from '@ohos.worker';
 // Create a Worker instance.

-// In the FA model, the worker script directory and pages directory are at the same level. const workerFAModel01 = new worker.Worker("workers/worker.js", {name:"first worker in FA model"});
+// In the FA model, the workers directory is at the same level as the pages directory. const workerFAModel01 = new worker.Worker("workers/worker.js", {name:"first worker in FA model"});
-// In the FA model, the worker script directory and pages directory are at different levels. const workerFAModel02 = new worker.Worker("../workers/worker.js");
+// In the FA model, the workers directory is at the same level as the parent directory of the pages directory. const workerFAModel02 = new worker.Worker("../workers/worker.js");

-// In the stage model, the worker script directory and pages directory are at the same level. const workerStageModel01 = new worker.Worker('entry/ets/workers/worker.ts', {name:"first worker in Stage model"});
+// In the stage model, the workers directory is at the same level as the pages directory. const workerStageModel01 = new worker.Worker('entry/ets/workers/worker.ts', {name:"first worker in Stage model"});
-// In the stage model, the worker script directory and pages directory are at different levels. const workerStageModel02 = new worker.Worker('entry/ets/pages/workers/worker.ts');
+// In the stage model, the workers directory is at the same level as the child directory of the pages directory. const workerStageModel02 = new worker.Worker('entry/ets/pages/workers/worker.ts');

 // For the script URL "entry/ets/workers/worker.ts" in the stage model:
 // entry is the value of the name attribute under module in the module.json5 file.
 // ets indicates the programming language in use.
 ```
-Depending on whether the worker script directory and **pages** directory are at the same level, you may need to configure the **buildOption** attribute in the **build-profile.json5** file.
+Depending on whether the **workers** directory and **pages** directory are at the same level, you may need to configure the **buildOption** attribute in the **build-profile.json5** file.

-(1) The worker script directory and **pages** directory are at the same level.
+(1) The **workers** directory and **pages** directory are at the same level.

 In the FA model: